 eProsima DDS Router also supports TLS over TCP, and its configuration can be set per participant for types WAN Discovery Server and WAN.
-Following is a list of the accepted entries under the tls tag:
+The following is a list of the accepted entries under the tls tag:

-Tag Requiredness Description Example

-ca Mandatory for TLS clients if Path to the CA (Certification- ca.crt

-peer_verification active.
-Authority) file.

-password Optional for TLS servers Password of the <private_key_file_password></private_key_file_password>

-private_key file.

-private_key Mandatory for TLS servers Path to the private key certifi- ddsrouter.key

-cate file.

-cert Mandatory for TLS servers Path to the public certificate ddsrouter.crt

-chain file.

-dh_params Mandatory for TLS servers Path to the Diffie-Hellman dh_params.pem

-parameters file.

-peer_verific a Optin onal for clients.
-Whether to verify the server. true

-(Default true).

-sni_host Optional for clients if using SNI.
-Name of the server to connect my_server.com

-with.
+Tag Requirements Description Example са Mandatory for TLS clients if Path to the CA (Certification- ca.crt peer_verification is active.
+Authority) file. password Optional for TLS servers.
+Password of the <private_key_file_password></private_key_file_password> private_key file. private_key Mandatory for TLS servers.
+Path to the private key certifi- ddsrouter.key cate file. cert Mandatory for TLS servers.
+Path to the public certificate ddsrouter.crt chain file. dh_params Mandatory for TLS servers.
+Path to the Diffie-Hellman dh_params.pem parameters file. peer_verifica Cipational for clients.
+Whether to verify the server. true (Default true). sni_host Optional for clients if using SNI.
+Name of the server to con- my_server.com nect with.